-Now if you are just starting out (like Money Stir), you probably don't get a shit ton of traffic.
-In these cases going with a cheaper host might make sense.
-But know that transferring to a new hosting provider can be a major PITA, so even in that case, I would think hard if saving a few dollars is worth it.
+Now, if you are starting (like Money Stir), you probably don't get a shit ton of traffic.
+In these cases, going with a cheaper host might make sense.
+Knowing that transferring to a new hosting provider can be a major PITA, so even in that case, I would think hard if saving a few dollars is worth it.

 After considering multiple host options at different price points, I decided that WPEngine provided everything I was looking for from the list above.
-But they also are quite a bit more expensive than other options at $35/mo to host Money Stir on their lowest website hosting plan.
+They are also quite a bit more expensive than other options at $35/mo to host Money Stir on their lowest website hosting plan.

 Long-term wise, I think WPEngine's pricing structure gets very expensive when you start to get more traffic.
-But I wanted my first host to be reliable and easy to work with, without a lot of the problems cheaper hosts come with.
+But I wanted my first host to be reliable and easy to work with, without many of the problems cheaper hosts encounter.

 What I Like About WPEngine

 The great thing about WPEngine is they are focused on managed WordPress hosting.
 This means you know they have optimized every layer of their data structure specifically for WP.
-This includes their caching layer, which improves website speed, and making sure everything works as intended with WordPress core.
+This includes their caching layer, which improves website speed and ensures everything works as intended with the WordPress core.

-They also cater their services to all types of users.
-From developers, to people who don't know anything about code.
+They also cater to all types of users, from developers to people who don't know anything about code.
 This means you don't have to try to navigate a complex control panel.
 But it also means you are somewhat limited in what you can do.

 These are the top benefits I've experienced using WP Engine: